Skip to content

 Men

-Most Egyptian men wore a kilt made from linen.
-Egyptian kilts were a linen rectangle shaped skirt that wrapped around the body and was tied with a belt, they were similar to the kilts that the Scottish wear.
-Kilts were cool and easy to wear in Egyptian weather.
-Working-class Egyptian men would have worn loincloths or short kilts and some wore garments, similar to a shirt, tied with a sash at the waist.
+Most Egyptian men wore linen kilts.
+These kilts were rectangle-shaped linen skirts wrapped around the body and tied with a belt, similar to the kilts that the Scottish wear.
+Kilts were excellent and easy to wear in Egyptian weather.
+Working-class Egyptian men would have worn loincloths or short kilts; some wore garments similar to shirts tied with a sash at the waist.

 Women

-Women would have worn long and fitted dresses made from linen.
+Women would have worn long, fitted linen dresses.
 Wealthier women wore intricate dresses made from beads.
-Some dresses even had pieces of jewellery on the hem that made a sound, like bells when they walked.
+Some dresses even had jewellery pieces on the hem that sounded like bells when they walked.
 Working-class Egyptian women wore full-length wraparound gowns.

 Children